 It is tempting to begin with the area you think is most cluttered.
 Put all your energy into the most cluttered area of your home and pluck out the root, right?
 This method can exhaust someone quickly, leaving much of your home untouched while you need to relax.
 Beginning in one area that you know you can clean quickly can let you build up energy to move on to the tougher tasks.

 Organization can make a big difference when tackling a major project like decluttering.
 Without a schedule, your attention can drift.
 Distractions can quickly pile up, eating up your time and foiling your efforts.
 Also, make sure that your schedule is realistic.
-One professional home organizer estimated that it takes 20 to 30 hours to fully declutter a home.1
+Clutterfreenow.com offers a guideline on how long it could take to clear each area of a home.1

 Don’t think that you need to get through decluttering hastily.
 In addition to being time consuming, it can also be emotionally draining.
 If you need to recharge, then take some time to rest.